bogdanvbalan/StrippedUProbePoC/README.md

     * Attempt to attach the eBPF probes to the **stripped** binary using the provided offsets.
 6.  **Verification:** The `run_poc.sh` script orchestrates the build and offset discovery, then provides instructions for manually running the Go loader, the trace pipe monitor, and the stripped C program to observe if the hooks trigger.

-## Current Status & Important Findings (As of POC Development)

-* **Kernel Support Confirmed:** Using the standard Linux `perf probe -x <stripped_binary> <offset>` command **successfully attaches** probes by offset to the stripped binary.
-This confirms the Linux kernel *can* perform this operation.
-* **`bpftrace` Works:** Using `bpftrace` with the `<stripped_binary>:<0xOFFSET>` syntax also **successfully attaches** probes and intercepts function calls, further validating the core concept at the kernel level.
-(See "Validation with bpftrace" section below).
-* **`cilium/ebpf` Library Issue:** The current Go loader implementation using `cilium/ebpf`'s `Executable.Uprobe` function **fails** to attach probes by offset to the stripped, non-PIE binary.
-It returns misleading "symbol ... not found" errors, even though the binary has no symbols and `perf probe` works.
-This suggests a **bug or limitation within the `cilium/ebpf` library** specifically for this scenario (offset attachment on stripped non-PIE executables).
-Attempts to use different variations (`link.AttachUprobe` - which doesn't exist, providing dummy symbols) also failed.

-Therefore, while this POC demonstrates the *setup* for offset-based probing, the Go loader part currently fails due to suspected library issues.
-The underlying *concept*, however, is valid as proven by `perf` and `bpftrace`.

 ## Components

 * `dummy_ssl.c`: Simple C program simulating target functions.